chtrembl/azure-cloud/petstore/06-configure-ado-pipeline-for-ci-cd-into-aks/README.md

 While this failing build is running, double check your manfiests/petstoreservice-deployment.yml and manifests/petstoreservice-service.yml

-You'll want to make sure your using your Azure Container Registry.
+You'll want to make sure you're using your Azure Container Registry.
 (I should of probably externalized these but for now you can update them to reflect your own)

 ```containers:
       - name: petstoreservice